 3. Delete The Buzzwords

 LinkedIn publishes a list each year of the most overused Buzzwords for the year.
 Try and avoid using any of these words in your LinkedIn profile.
-Find words that make you stand out rather than blend into the herd.
+Find words that make you stand out rather than

 4. Add Alternative Contact Emails

 Include all your relevant emails in your contact info to give people who have your different emails a way to connect with you.